SalomePlatform/medcoupling/src/ICoCo/Readme.txt

-Linked into target 'paramedmem' library.
+Linked into target 'mc_icoco' library.

 The files below are part of the official ICoCo API and should NOT be modified:
     - ICoCoField.h